muratk3n/thirdwave/en/tweets/2020/week15c.md

 ---

-I did a fit on the differential eqn for the SIR model, if we use Italy numbers, I am getting an 5.2.
+I did a fit on the differential eqn for the SIR model, if we use Italy numbers, a rough estimate gives a 5.2.
 Different countries give different results however.
 I get an 8 from China, if we believe their numbers.

 [Link](https://muratk3n.github.io/thirdwave/en/2020/02/corona_math.html)